Report

 Sparse Trend Estimation

-Abstract: The low-frequency movements of many economic variables play a prominent role in policy analysis and decision-making.
-We develop a robust estimation approach for these slow-moving trend processes, which is guided by a judicious choice of priors and is characterized by sparsity.
-We present some novel stylized facts from longer-run survey expectations that inform the structure of the estimation procedure.
-The general version of the proposed Bayesian estimator with a slab-and-spike prior accounts explicitly for cyclical dynamics.
-The practical implementation of the method is discussed in detail, and we show that it performs well in simulations against some relevant benchmarks.
-We report empirical estimates of trend growth for U.S. output (and its components), productivity, and annual mean temperature.
-These estimates allow policymakers to assess shortfalls and overshoots in these variables from their economic and ecological targets.
+Abstract: The low-frequency movements of economic variables play a prominent role in policy analysis and decision-making.
+We develop a robust estimation approach for these slow-moving trend processes that is guided by a judicious choice of priors and characterized by sparsity.
+We present novel stylized facts from longer-run survey expectations that inform the structure of the estimation procedure.
+The general version of the proposed Bayesian estimator with a spike-and-slab prior accounts explicitly for cyclical dynamics.
+We show that it performs well in simulations against relevant benchmarks and report empirical estimates of trend growth for U.S. output and annual mean temperature.

 JEL Classification: C13; C30; C33; E27; E32;